Kenya: Big Five - Last Five?

 Greece - Highlands and Islands

-This film features Ireland's wild wonders - from breaching Humpback Whales off its southern shores, to Golden Eagles fighting the gales of the northern highlands, to the majestic Salmon returning from the Arctic to face upriver into the purest freshwaters in Europe and a murderous gauntlet of waterfalls and fishermen.
+Explore Ireland's wild wonders as they have never been captured before - from humpback whales breaching off its southern shores, to golden eagles fighting the gales of the northern highlands to raise their young on the steep cliffsides.
+The majestic salmon return from the Arctic and swim upriver into the purest freshwaters in Europe.

 Lost City of the Gladiators